-As per Florida Statutes section 306.003(75), the State of Florida defines a vehicle as “every device, in, upon, or by which any person or property is or may be transported or drawn upon a highway, excepting devices used exclusively upon stationary rails or tracks.”
-A bicycle is defined as “every vehicle propelled solely by human power, and every motorized bicycle propelled by a combination of human power and an electric motor helper …” Pursuant to this definition, Florida courts have held bicycles to be vehicles.
-Bicyclists have the right to share the road with motorists, but they must also follow the same laws as motorists too.
+Florida Statutes section 306.003(75), defines a vehicle as every device, in, upon, or by which any person or property transported or drawn upon a highway.
+Except devices used exclusively upon stationary rails or tracks.
+They define a bicycle as “every vehicle propelled solely by human power, and every motorized bicycle propelled by a combination of human power and an electric motor helper.”
+Pursuant to this definition, Florida courts have held bicycles to be vehicles.
+Bicyclists have the right to share the road with motorists.
+In addition, they must also follow the same laws as motorists too.
 Those laws include the prohibition against driving under the influence of alcohol, drugs or any combination of the two.

-A person who operates a motor vehicle in the State of Florida with a blood alcohol concentration of .08 or higher can be found guilty of driving under the influence (DUI).
-He or she can also be found guilty of DUI if their normal faculties are impaired.
-Evidence of impairment might be in the form of a police officer’s observations, admissions by the operator or alcohol or drugs found upon a lawful search.
+They can find you guilty of driving under the influence (DUI) operating a vehicle with a BAC of .08 or higher.
+Yet, if a person operates a vehicle with impaired normal faculties the law can find them guilty of DUI.
+Thus, evidence of impairment might be in the form of a police officer’s observations or admissions by the operator.
+As well as, alcohol or drugs found upon a lawful search.
 These laws apply to conventional or electric bicycles and scooters too.

-Take notice that bicycle or scooter DUIs in Florida are punishable by the same penalties as a DUI when operating a motor vehicle.
-Even if a Bird or Lime scooter or bike is available after an evening out, a taxi, Uber or Lyft is still a far less expensive alternative than being found guilty of DUI.
+Take notice that a bicycle or scooter DUI in Florida is punishable.
+In fact, they have the same penalties as a DUI when operating a motor vehicle.
+Even if a Bird or Lime scooter or bike is available after an evening out.
+Taking a taxi, Uber or Lyft is still a far less expensive alternative than getting a DUI.